| | |

 Notes

-• Pipe the filling: For a cleaner look, use a piping bag or zip-top bag with the corner snipped off.
+• Pipe for a cleaner finish: Use a piping bag or a zip-top bag with the corner snipped for neat, even filling.

 DID YOU MAKE THIS RECIPE?